claramunro-zz/Merge-Conflict-Exercise/fubar.md

+Ted and Carol want to finish this lab already.
 11: 22 AM Bob is driving, Carol is navigating, and we are starting fresh without any of Carol's changes or those of Alice and Ted.

 Ted loves tacos.